[BoDD logo]

 Aristea abyssinica Pax

-[syns Aristea alata subsp. abyssinica Weim., Aristea cognata N.E.Br. ex Weim., Aristea johnstoniana Rendle, Aristea tayloriana Rendle]
+[syns Aristea alata subsp. abyssinica (Pax) Weim., Aristea cognata N.E.Br. ex Weim., Aristea johnstoniana Rendle, Aristea tayloriana Rendle]

 Blue-Eyed Grass, Miniature Iris